floAr/calendargo/Readme.md

 Given a setting.json the tool outputs a ong file per month, as well as a single pdf containign all twelve months.

 ## Feature
-Generate monthly calendars in the likes of [example calendar for april](https://github.com/floAr/CalenderGeneratorGo/blob/main/example.png "example calendar for april")
+* Generate monthly calendars in the likes of [example calendar for april](https://github.com/floAr/CalenderGeneratorGo/blob/main/example.png "example calendar for april")
+* Automatically fill blank days before and after the month to have a nice box layout and always the same first weekday
+* Configure layouts and other things on the fly

 ## Customize